Introduction to the Condits and Cousins Web Pages "UPDATED"

 The family remained primarily in Newark for the first 20 years but quickly branched out in the immediate area of Newark.
 Several of the brothers moved to Morristown, NJ while the rest of the family lived in the Orange and Newark area.
 The family was very much involved in the building up of the Orange and Morristown area, running to large families.
 A hundred years after John was first known in Newark the Condit family became quite involved in the Revolutionary war with many of the Condit's participating.
 The most well known being Colonel David Condit, Dr. John Condit and Captain Jonathan Condit.
 Soon after the end of the war the a group of Condit's moved to the Washington County, PA area and into Mercer County, PA.
 Twenty years later a another group moved to central Ohio and established the town of Condit.

 My branch of the family, David Condit10 (Sheldon Everett9, John Winford8, John Henry7, Silas Whitehead6, Jeptha5, Jonathan4, Samuel3, Peter2, John1 Cundict) headed west to Ohio where my great-great-grandfather joined the early LDS Church and moved west again to first Nauvoo, IL and then founded and settled in Little Sioux, Iowa when he left the LDS Church.
 Thirty years later several of Silas' sons and daughters moved west again, settling in the Hagerman, Idaho area.
 World War II moved my father, Sheldon, away from the Idaho homestead and brought us to California where most of the family still lives.
-The U. S. Army moved me away from California, around the world, and my family and I now live in Virginia.
+The U. S. Army moved me away from California, around the world to first Ethiopia, Thailand and Germany.
+Finally the Army moved me to Warrenton, Virginia where I and my family settled for many years.
+My son was the first to move out of Virginia but I followed him to Florida in 2024.

 In 2019 I became a widower and now understand completely the heartbreak of that condition.
 I now find myself spending more time helping friends and family trace their ancestors and enjoy it immensely.
 It seems my primary retirement activities are genealogy and traveling.
 I love to travel and visit family and friends and welcome visits of family and friends to Virginia.